nourijp/chihaya/about.md

 featured_image: aboutPage.jpg
 ---

-My name is John Doe.
-I’m a full-time adventure travel blogger and photographer who’s been exploring the world for over 5 years.
+My name is H. Nouri.
+I’m a full-time Sensei in Tokyo.

 Welcome to my blog and I absolutely appreciate you stopping by!
 On December 25th, 2001, I left the Canada for a four months, trip to Asia.
 The idea was to backpack around China, Thailand, Vietnam and Cambodia and then return home and start a career in the IT industry.